 From candid shots and “firsts” to meeting other family members for the first time and the rare quiet times, here are five times parents forget to take photos.

 Photographing life is my job.
-I get hired to capture a lot of the BIG moments.
+I get hired to capture a lot of BIG moments.

 They always comment how they’re too wrapped up in trying to survive the day to actually try to take their own pictures of their little person.
 (Even though their newsfeed seems to say otherwise as you see 25 pictures of Little Johnny’s first poop from every angle splashed across your screen.)

-No matter what, there are always certain pictures you’re going to want when their grown and gone having their own little terrors.
+No matter what, there are always certain pictures you’re going to want when they are grown and gone having their own little terrors.

 View this post on Instagram